sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 The fourth and final part of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the implementation of a base `Projectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.

-If you just want the final code, it can be found on [Unreal Engine's Learning site](...).
+The code for which this article provides an overview can be found on [Unreal Engine's Learning site](...).
+Additionally, a more concise explanation of this code can be found at the [official documentation page](https://docs.google.com/document/d/1VBhB41mwQWksoPLgx-G8YSelnWQ7_FYu4-QGueqY2lY/edit?usp=sharing).
 {: .notice--info}

 ## Introduction